top of page

 What is TABA?

 Technical and business assistance funding (TABA) can be requested with most SBIR submissions.
-This funding is for the development of the innovators business.
-Tributary Insights is a TABA provider and can assist with acquiring and executing the use of this funding
+Tributary Insights is a TABA provider and can assist with acquiring and executing the use of this funding.

-Funding amounts vary from agency to agency, but they all award in two phases: Phase 1: for concept feasibility, typically between $40,000 and $150,000, 3 to 9 months; and Phase 2: for prototype development, typically around $1 million and 24 months.
+SBIR and STTR funding amounts vary from agency to agency, but they all award in two phases: Phase 1: for concept feasibility, typically between $40,000 and $230,000, 3 to 9 months; and Phase 2: for prototype development, typically around $1 million and 24 months.
 The third phase funding is derived from the commercialization of the innovation.

 EVENT PAGE sbir logo.jpg